Arcangela Tarabotti: Writing and politics

 Tarabotti's open criticisms of the coerced monachization of women, misogyny, and other facets of patriarchal systems made her a unique political writer.
 Not only was the content of Tarabotti's written work unique, but so too was the style of her writing—Tarabotti's mode of writing melded autobiography, fictional account, literary critique, political manifesto, invective, and hermeneutics, to create powerful works that forwarded a provocative protofeminist politics.

-Paternal Tyranny, widely considered Tarabotti's most prized work, lays bare her radical politics.
+Paternal Tyranny, considered Tarabotti's most prized work, lays bare her radical politics.
 Lynn Lara Westwater, a historian who has researched and written much on Tarabotti’s life and works calls Paternal Tyranny "scathing and deeply subversive."
 Paternal Tyranny was indeed subversive, and was received as such: in 1654, the year it was published, the Congregation of the Index attempted to get it placed on the Index of Prohibited Books —and, thus, effectively banned.
 Paternal Tyranny was eventually placed on the Index in 1661.

 From "With Truthful Tongue and Faithful Pen": Arcangela Tarabotti Against Paternal Tyranny" by Elissa B. WeaverShe did not spare fathers, nor the Venetian state that quietly supported the practice in order to limit the size of the aristocracy, nor the Church, which officially condemned it, but remained silently complicit, unwilling to uphold its principles and defend the exercise of free will.
 Tarabotti's complaint did not remain a personal one.
 She understood that misogyny was the source of her oppression and that all women were its victims, and she spent her life defending women and exposing the illogic of arguments for their inferiority and suppression.
 Through her writing and her forceful personality Arcangela Tarabotti made connections in the literary and publishing world of Venice and beyond, and despite being an enclosed nun she was able to publish her work.
 She could not let the misogynist behavior of men stand without response: she wrote that "he who stings must be stung."Paternal Tyranny is organized into three sections or "books", the unifying theme of which is the structures of power—from state and governmental hierarchies, to hierarchies within the church, to gender hierarchies—that ensure the subjugation of women, especially through forcing women into the cloister and denying them sufficient education.
 In Paternal Tyranny, Tarabotti critiques misogynistic narratives in popular European writings, supporting her pro-women messages with texts such as the Bible, Dante’s Divine Comedy, and the works of other Venetian women writers like Lucrezia Marinella.
 All in all, the text combats what its title asserts: male tyranny.

 Legacy

-Arcangela Tarabotti has slowly carved out her importance in history, specifically in the history of feminism, since her rediscovery in the late 1930s by Benedetto Croce, Giuseppe Portigliotti, and Emilio Zanette.
-In recent years, many studies and critical works have been published on Tarabotti whose authors have consisted of Elissa Weaver, Lynn Westwater and Meredith Ray, and Letizia Panizza.
+Arcangela Tarabotti has slowly carved out her importance in history, specifically in the history of protofeminism, since her rediscovery in the late 1930s by Benedetto Croce, Giuseppe Portigliotti, and Emilio Zanette.
+In recent years, many studies and critical works have been published on Tarabotti whose authors have consisted of Elissa Weaver, Lynn Westwater and Meredith Ray, Francesca Medioli and Letizia Panizza.